jdibenes/hl2flo/README.md

 # hl2flo

-Tool for creating optical flow datasets using HoloLens 2.
+Tool for creating optical flow datasets using HoloLens 2, assuming static scenes.

-This tool depends on the HoloLens positional tracking to perform depth alignment and optical flow estimation, assuming static scenes.
+This tool depends on the HoloLens positional tracking to perform depth alignment and optical flow estimation.
 For best results, please follow the practices described in [HoloLens environment considerations](https://learn.microsoft.com/en-us/hololens/hololens-environment-considerations).

 ## Usage